MicrosoftDocs/cpp-docs/docs/mfc/reference/extension-dll-macros.md

 A reference to the [AFX_EXTENSION_MODULE](afx-extension-module-structure.md) structure that contains the state of MFC extension DLL module.

 *bAll*<br/>
-If TRUE, cleanup all MFC extension DLL modules.
-Otherwise, cleanup only the current DLL module.
+If TRUE, clean up all MFC extension DLL modules.
+Otherwise, clean up only the current DLL module.

 ### Remarks